-The Turkey Blocks project combines best practices for forensic validation internet shutdown and digital interference reports, using both digital forensic analysis of network traffic and more traditional news verification techniques.
+The Turkey Blocks project combines best practices for forensic validation internet shutdown and digital interference reports, using both digital forensic analysis of network traffic via our Raspberry Pi IoT probe network and traditional verification techniques.

 No workflow for validating digital censorship reports is perfect, hence we aim to draw on multiple sources to corroborate, or refute reports rapidly in the minutes and hours following alleged instances of internet mass-censorship or other forms of digital interference that may impact freedom of expression, the right to be informed, the right to a private life, or that might otherwise affect Turkey’s digital economy or international relations.